michaelyshih/soulcandy/README.md

  - Users can add selected color product to cart
  - Users can maintain the selected color through the category page

-### cart:
+### reviews:

- - Users can add items to cart
+ - Users can leave a review
- - Users can remove items from cart
+ - Users can only remove their own review
- - Users can edit the number of items they currently have in their car
+ - Users can edit only their ow review
- - Users can remove item from cart if the item value falls under 0

-### Channels:

- - Users can create channels to have group conversations with other users from same server
- - Users can delete their owned channels
+ - Users can see their review instantaniously get updated

-### Direct Messages:

- - Users can create new conversations with friends and chat with them
- - DMs oppertae in the same sense Messages do

-### Friends:
+### Search:

-- Users can add new friends
-- Users can send DM's to their friends
+ - Users can find their desired item by searching for keywords
+ - when there is no items found with the keyword search, there would be nothing shown

 ---